Skip to Content

 Label 11: For non-lockdown DPN amounts

-For non-lockdown DPN amounts, this section provides the directors with 4 options for dealing with the debts within 21 days of the date of the notices to have the penalties remitted:
+For non-lockdown DPN amounts, this section provides the directors with 4 options for dealing with the debts within 21 days of the date of the notices to have the penalties remitted, thereby avoiding personal financial repercussions:

 1. paying the debt in full